anal hemorrhoids

 Anal hemorrhoids are caused by increased pressure around the anus and in the lower rectal area.
 This can be due to chronic constipation, straining to have a bowel movement, pregnancy, and childbirth.
 Other factors that can put extra pressure on the anus or the rectum include obesity, sitting or standing for long periods of time, and chronic diarrhea.

-See also hemorrhoids treatments
+See also internal hemorrhoids

 Signs and Symptoms